 - The tour will not happen during heatwaves or rainy weather.

-- Price starts from 1,000 Shekels per day (about 310 Dollars), but may change according to number of people, number of days, number of kilometers, transportation mode, and any other additional services.
+- Price is 1,000 Shekels per day per group (about 310 Dollars), but may change according to number of people, number of days, accommodation, transportation mode, and any other additional services.

-The guided tour is customized to your needs and preferences, so please fill in the form below or contact me via firstname.lastname@example.org with your tour request:
+The guided tour is customized to your needs and preferences.
+Please fill in the form below or contact me via [email protected] with your tour request:

 Recommended guided tours on the Israel National Trail: